MicrosoftDocs/AdaptiveCards/AdaptiveCards/get-started/Windows.md

 ## Timeline

-The first Windows experience to supports Adaptive Cards will be Timeline, a brand new experience coming in the next Windows release.
+The first Windows experience to supports Adaptive Cards will be Timeline, a brand new experience coming in a future Windows release.

 ![Timeline](../content/timeline.png)